AmosCheby/Portfolio/# How to Write a Good Research.md

-# How to Write a Good Research
+# How to Write a Good Research Paper
 ![clipart](https://raw.githubusercontent.com/AmosCheby/User-Guide/main/Screenshot%202022-06-05%20153147.png)

 Fundamentally, writing a research paper is a process that is unique to different people.
 Although some argue that research writing is a linear process, it is actually highly recursive, messy, and repetitive.
 Therefore, anything indicated in this guide should be followed flexibly.